Are you a foreign citizen and also a brilliant scientist, top chef, or exceptional artist?

-To be considered “special” or “extraordinary” for the purposes of an O visa, the foreign national’s ability must be at the highest level in his or her field and recognized by national or international acclaim.
-The chart below further describes what is “extraordinary” in each particular field
+To be considered “special” or “extraordinary” for an O-Visa, the foreign national’s ability must be at the highest level in his or her field and recognized by national or international acclaim.
+The chart below further describes what “extraordinary” in each particular area is:

 *Source: U.S. Citizenship & Immigration Services

 WHAT ARE THE DOCUMENTS WHICH ARE REQUIRED TO APPLY FOR AN O-1 VISA?

 There are some documents required for both the O-1 A and O-1B visas.

 - A written advisory opinion from a peer group (including labor organizations) or a person designated by the group with expertise in the individual’s area of ability;

 - A copy of any written contract between you and your visa petitioner or a summary of the terms of the oral agreement under which you will be employed;

 - An explanation of the nature of the events or activities, the beginning and ending dates for the events or activities, and a copy of any itinerary for the events or activities;

 - Evidence that you have received a major, internationally-recognized award, such as a Nobel Prize, or evidence of at least (3) three of the following:

 ○ Receipt of nationally or internationally recognized prizes or awards for excellence in the field of endeavor;